charlescc9/RoboND-Kinematics-Project/writeup.md

 ![alt text][image2]

-Finally, I was able to solve for theta 4 - 6 by setting the DH transform matrix equal to the homogeneous transform matrix and multiplying both by the DH transform matrix for the first three joint angles and substituting the theta values found above.
+Finally, I was able to use inverse orientation kinematics to solve for theta 4 - 6.
+I accomplished this by first setting the DH transform matrix equal to the homogeneous transform matrix and multiplying both by the DH transform matrix for the first three joint angles and substituting the theta values found above.
 This gave the DH transform